simonhaenisch/md-to-pdf/readme.md

 ---
 ```

-Refer to the [puppeteer docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) for more info about headers and footers.
+Refer to the [Puppeteer docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) for more info about headers and footers.

 #### Default and Advanced Options